alphagov/publishing-e2e-tests/docs/docker.md

 - Get shell access to a given container: `docker-compose run specialist-frontend bash`
 - Kill the containers and move on with your life: `docker-compose down`

-## Adding containers

-- Create a `Dockerfile` in the repository of the app you want to add.
-- Edit `Makefile` to include the repository for the app.
-- Define the service and its relationship to other services in `docker-compose.yml`

 ## Local apps

 If you want to use a local version of an application, symlink your